Manualenca/Manualenca/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Salud Pública - Hospital Sr. del Milagro
+- 🔭 I’m currently working on Salud Pública - Hospital Papa Francisco
 - 🌱 I’m currently learning - Estoy aprendiendo a programar Python y Django
 - 👯 I’m looking to collaborate on Sistemas que estén referidos a Salud Pública
 - 🤔 I’m looking for help with ...